ctdempsey/mal-scraper/README.md

 ##  Usage
 Command-line arguments and usage are listed below.
 Most of the search options correspond to equivalent options in MyAnimeList's own online search function.
+If a search option is not used, then whatever MyAnimeList's search function defaults to will be used instead.

 It is **highly recommended** that the `retry-pause` and `delay` options are left on default, or even increased, so as to reduce the strain on MyAnimeList's servers and